-Seed from the chosen varieties is harvested from vegetables grown by Garden Organic's HSL team at Ryton Gardens and by Seed Guardians, who are HSL members who have decided to take on the extra responsibility of growing seed for us.
-Seed Guardians make an extremely important and highly valued contribution to our heritage work, supplying approximately half of the seed available for distribution each year.
+Seed from the chosen varieties is harvested from vegetables grown by Garden Organic's HSL team at Ryton Gardens and by Seed Guardians.
+These Guardians are HSL members who have decided to take on the extra responsibility of growing seed for us.
+They make an extremely important and highly valued contribution to our heritage work, supplying approximately half of the seed available for distribution each year.
 To find out more about the work of Seed Guardians and how you can become one, see Seed Guardians.

 What are the benefits of growing Heritage Seed Library seed?

 Whether you are a seasoned gardener or a complete beginner, you can enjoy the benefits of growing vegetable varieties from the seed library.
 By growing HSL seed, you will be: